afichet/spectral-exr/README.md

 It takes as arguments:
 - Folder path containing the images
-- Starting wavelength (in nanometers)
+- Starting wavelength (in manometers)
-- Increment of wavelength between images (in nanometers)
+- Increment of wavelength between images (in manometers)
 - Output file
 - Optional additional arguments:
   - Camera response in CSV format (comma separated)